Spot on in freshness and flavor. We just finished the Copper River Salmon and wished we bought more while it was available!

 — Stacy H of Seattle, Washington

 Unless you’re pulling it off the dock yourself, the chance that you’re eating fish that has never been frozen is extremely rare.
 Most fresh fish these days is previously frozen at some point and then thawed by the time it hits the shelf.
 Freezing fish up front pauses it at peak freshness which maintains the quality of the product.
 If it’s frozen properly, like how Rich and Sena Sea do it, it actually preserves the quality of the product better than 99% of the “fresh” product on the market today.

 The name Sena Sea is a play on words and named after Sena C. Wheeler, whose family has been fishing out of the Pacific Northwest, ever since her grandfather immigrated from Norway to Seattle’s Old Ballard neighborhood.
 The family tradition of fishing, her grandfather likes to say, probably goes back “300 more generations” in Norway.
-Rich, who does half the fishing for Sena Sea, strives to pass the tradition of sustainable and respectful fishing to the next generation, so he takes the family out on the boat ― the Miss CamiLou, named for his and Sena’s two daughters ― whenever he can.
+Rich strives to pass the tradition of sustainable and respectful fishing to the next generation, so he takes the family out on the boat ― the Miss CamiLou, named for his and Sena’s two daughters ― whenever he can.